 As the name suggests, the Bird of Paradise is a tropical plant native to South Africa.
 With their striking, banana-like leaves, these perennials are the gold standard in indoor tropical plants.
 They can grow up to 20 feet tall in the wild and typically stand three to eight feet high at home, making them a great statement plant in any space.
 Despite their impressive stature, they’re surprisingly easy to care for—they prefer a sunny spot and weekly waterings during times of active growth.

 Nothing says “tropical staycation” like a Bromeliad Pineapple plant.
-These unique Bromeliads produce one tiny, edible pineapple fruit per plant, even when grown entirely indoors.
+These unique Bromeliads produce one tiny, ornamental pineapple fruit per plant, even when grown entirely indoors.
 Best of all, each plant will produce baby plants that will eventually grow into mature, fruiting pineapple plants themselves.
 Native to South America, Bromeliad Pineapples prefer conditions that mimic their natural habitat—yours will thrive in bright, indirect sunlight by an east or west-facing window, and love added humidity if possible.
-The pineapples are ripe and ready to pick when the outer skin turns yellow, soft, and fragrant—perfect to garnish your tropical cocktail or mocktail!
+Although not grown for edible consumption, it’s still a fun and unique plant to have in your collection.
+The pineapples have reached maturity when the outer skin turns yellow, soft, and fragrant.

 Ponytail Palm Tree